 One of the most complex questions people have about a Service Mesh is, “What are the differences between API gateway?”.
 There is an overlap between API gateway and service networks.

-In this article we will discuss this difference and see which is best for us!
-But first we need to dive deep about the meanings, what they are and where they are mostly used for.
+In this article, we will discuss this difference and see which is best for us!
+But first, we need to dive deep into the meanings, what they are, and where they are mostly used for.

 Table of Contents